Voice Recognition

 11th Grade-This is a pivotal year, you begin to narrow down your post secondary options (college vs. other), and really begin working towards your future goals.

 • Colleges-Use this time to explore the colleges your state (or other states) have to offer.
-Note, if you do decide on an out of state college, you will need to look at the price tag for out of state tution.
+Note, if you do decide on an out of state college, you will need to look at the price tag for out of state tuition.
 Here's a hint-it will be nearly double the price!

 • On Campus College Visits-Take the opportunity to go to the colleges you're most interested in to see what "a day in the life" is like at the school.
 Just go to the website of the school of interest and schedule a campus visit.